 Consider this father’s heart, how he must have agonised and grieved over his lost son.
 How he must have watched for him for hours every day, dreading the thought that he may never come back.

 The father in Jesus’ story is God.
 The son?
 Anyone who doesn’t know him – everyone who you know who doesn’t know Him.

 Why?
-Simply so that I will care more for my friends, neighbours, relatives, work colleagues to experience God’s love.
-So that I will pray more for them, that I will be Jesus to them, that I will do all I am able to do to help each one to know God and turn His pain into joy.
+Simply so that you and I will care more for our friends, neighbours, relatives, work colleagues, to experience God’s love.
+So that we will pray more for them, that you and I will be Jesus to them, that I will do all I am able to do to help each one to know God and turn His pain into joy.